 [T]he Special Counsel did not find that the Trump campaign, or anyone associated with it, conspired or coordinated with the Russian government in these efforts, despite multiple offers from Russian-affiliated individuals to assist the Trump campaign.

 As opposed to the above, this is something amounting to exoneration.
-Rather than say the report doesn’t make a determination, it says that the nearly two-year investigation “did not establish” collusion.
-It also, very notably, concluded that the Trump campaign actually declined opportunities to collude when presented with them.
+Rather than say the report doesn’t make a determination, it says that the nearly two-year investigation “did not establish” a conspiracy.
+It also, very notably, concluded that the Trump campaign actually declined opportunities to conspire when presented with them.

-This is still significant because there were indications even in the last couple of months that Mueller was pursuing collusion-related angles.
+This is still significant because there were indications even in the last couple of months that Mueller was pursuing ties between the Trump campaign and Russia.
 Onetime Trump campaign chairman Paul Manafort was found to have lied about sharing polling data with an associate with alleged ties to Russian intelligence, for example, and longtime Trump adviser Roger Stone was indicted related to his efforts to contact WikiLeaks, which disseminated Democratic emails hacked by Russia.

 3. Barr personally doesn’t see obstruction